JamesSkemp/words/content/post/ghost-in-the-shell-2-innocence-scene-20-end-credits.md

 +++
 title = "Ghost in the Shell 2: Innocence - Scene 20 : End Credits"
-summary = "Transcript of Scene 20 of the movie Ghost in the Shell 2: Innocence.
+description = "Transcript of Scene 20 of the movie Ghost in the Shell 2: Innocence.
 This scene is simply the closing credits of the movie." draft = false comments = true date = "2006-08-07T22:01:00-05:00"